jjcastillot/odin-recipes/README.md

 # odin-recipes
-First project when learning with The Odin Project
+First project when learning with The Odin Project.